RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-License-Management.md

 You need to get a license from your profile on https://dbeaver.com web site.
 You can use a commercial or trial license.
 All licenses work the same way.

-Once you have a license text you can go to the administration panel, copy-paste license text in correponding text field and click "Import license".
+Once you have a license text you can go to the administration panel, copy-paste license text in corresponding text field and click "Import license".

 ## License upgrade